 Europa School UK offers a broad bilingual curriculum.
 With the International Baccalaureate as its end qualification, students can move on with confidence to universities in the UK or abroad.

 In secondary we provide all sciences and maths teaching in English.
-The first foreign language or stream language (German or French and Spanish from 2022-23) is studied to attain near advanced level or native level in S7 (at least B2/C1 on the Common European Framework of Reference for Languages), and both history and geography are taught in the stream language.
+The first foreign language or stream language, German, French and Spanish (S1 only) is studied to attain near advanced level or native level in S7 (at least B2/C1 on the Common European Framework of Reference for Languages), and both history and geography are taught in the stream language.

-All pupils will begin to study a second foreign language (L3) (Italian, German, French or Spanish) from secondary year 1 until S5 after which is it optional.
-In secondary year 2, Latin is offered as an option from S2.
+All pupils will begin to study a second foreign language (L3) (Italian, German, French or Spanish) from S1 until S5 after which is it optional.
+Latin is offered as an option from S2.